 Complete Trail Guide to Maple Pass Loop in North Cascades National Park

 While there is no right or wrong time to hike the Maple Pass Loop Trail, there is definitely a preferred time.
-The trail has gained in popularity in the last four years as people post Instagram-worthy reels of them walking through a golden forest.
+The trail has gained in popularity in the last few years as people post Instagram-worthy reels of themselves walking through a golden forest.

 In this guide, I will share my tips for hiking this spectacular trail during the height of larch season, along with everything you’ll need on the way.